AnnaRichert/Portfolio/SQL Project 5.md

 The Data:

-The data is available in the `manufacturing_parts` table which has the following fields:
+The data is available in the `manufacturing_parts` dataset which has the following fields:

 - `item_no`: the item number
 - `length`: the length of the item made